Gary Warren (footballer): Exeter City

 On 28 June 2019, Warren joined League Two side Exeter City on a free transfer.
 On 9 January 2020, Warren joined Torquay United on loan from Exeter City.
 He was recalled by Exeter on 11 February 2020 and played in the EFL Trophy semi-final against Portsmouth.
 Warren was released by Exeter City at the end of the 2019–20 season.

 Non-League

 In July 2021, Warren joined Southern Football League Premier Division South club Tiverton Town, already at the club as manager of Under-18s.
 Warren left both of his roles at the club in June 2022 to move back to Scotland.

 Clachnacuddin

-On 19 June 2022, Warren returned to Inverness, and signed for Highland League side, Clachnacuddin on a one year deal.
+On 19 June 2022, Warren returned to Inverness, and signed for Highland League side, Clachnacuddin on a one-year deal.

 Coaching career

 In July 2022, having returned to Scotland to join Highland League side Clachnacuddin, Warren was appointed onto the Academy Coaching Team of Ross County, joining as Head of Professional Academy.

+In February 2025, Warren joined National League South club Weston-super-Mare as Head of Academy and Recruitment.